What is the Anglican Faith?

 Anglicanism originated in England, where it is known today as the Church of England.

 The Church of England became independent from the Roman Catholic Church during the Reformation in the 16th century.
 Influenced by the Protestant Reformation at the time, the new English church moved to simplified rituals and introduced common liturgy, enabling services in English instead of Latin.
 While embracing change, the church preserved certain historical traditions, including the creeds of the early church and the succession of bishops all the way back to the first century apostles.
 Because of this unique history, Anglicanism is sometimes referred to as “Reformed Catholicism.”

 The Anglican faith developed and spread outside England in two stages.
-Beginning in the 17th century, Anglicanism expanded globally to Canada, United States (where it is know today as the Episcopal Church), Australia, New Zealand and South Africa.
+Beginning in the 17th century, Anglicanism expanded globally to Canada, United States (where it is known today as the Episcopal Church), Australia, New Zealand and South Africa.
 Later, in the eighteenth century, Anglican missionaries worked to establish churches in Asia, Africa and Latin America.
 Anglicans worldwide have common beliefs, practices, and ways of worship, which are expressed locally in a wide variety of languages and customs.
 The Anglican family worldwide now has more than 70 million members in 164 countries, and is known as the Anglican Communion.